-Final oral exams are oral and public.
-The Graduate College requires that the final oral examination form be completed by the department and forwarded to Student Academic Affairs Office, Room 120 Education, three weeks prior to the exam.
-The final oral examination will be conducted in a room that will accommodate at least ten people, although a larger room will be reserved if the committee is aware that more people will attend the oral.
+After the committee is appointed, the final examination takes place.
+The adviser obtains the Certificate of Results of Final Examination form from the department before the examination and returns the form immediately after the examination.
 The committee should meet in private before beginning the exam.
 The public cannot ask questions or give input during the exam.
-At the conclusion of the exam, the committee will meet in private to discuss the results and then will inform the candidate of the decision.
+At the conclusion of the exam, the committee will meet in private to discuss the results and then inform the candidate of the decision.

-All committee members' signatures are required on three copies of the Certificate of Approval form (two for the Graduate College and one for the department) and one Certificate of Results of Final Examination form (Graduate College).
+All committee members' signatures are required on three copies of the Certificate of Committee Approval form (two for the Graduate College and one for the department) and one Certificate of Results of Final Examination form (for the Graduate College).
 Committee members have the right to review the final copy of the dissertation before signing the forms.
 Only approved committee members may sign these forms.
 The student may request their signatures on additional approval forms.